i3dm.export

 Create instances table

-We create a new table, with
+We create a new view, with

-postgres=# CREATE TABLE traffic_signs_instances as (
+postgres=# CREATE view traffic_signs_instances as (

 SELECT ogc_fid as id,

-st_transform(wkb_geometry, 4326) as geom,
+wkb_geometry as geom,

 1 + random() as scale,

-random()*360 as rotation,
+random()*360 as yaw,

 'Box.glb' as model,